Outstanding RE is now acknowledged, celebrated and publicised.

 Thanks to funding from The Westhill Trust there are grants available to cover the full cost of the REQM assessment to schools in the West Midlands, Staffordshire, Warwickshire, Shropshire, Worcestershire and Herefordshire wishing to apply for the RE Quality Mark award.
 Find out more about The Westhill Trust.

-A generous grant award from the Foundation of St Matthias means that we are able to offer a £275 subsidy towards the cost of the REQM assessment for eligible schools located in the broad geographical areas of Bristol, Bath, Wells and Gloucester.
+A generous grant award from the Foundation of St Matthias means that we are able to offer a £275 subsidy towards the cost of the REQM assessment any eligible school located within the geographical areas of the Anglican Dioceses of Bristol, Bath and Wells, and Gloucester - for example, the county of Somerset.
+If schools are not sure if they are in the relevant areas, click on this link.
 To be eligible for a subsidised REQM assessment, schools from this region must either have fewer than 150 pupils on roll, OR have been categorised by Ofsted as “requiring improvement” or in "special measures".
 The remaining £200 will be payable by the school, or schools can seek alternative funding sources.
 Some schools have received support from their local SACRE or diocese.

 The grants are being administered by the REQM, so please contact the office at firstname.lastname@example.org or on 020 7250 8166 for further details and visit the how to apply page for more information about the REQM assessment process.